 In the news: In July 2022 Alphabet (Google) CEO Sundar Pichai announced: ‘we’ll be slowing the pace of hiring for the rest of the year …and make sure the great talent we do hire is aligned with our long-term priorities.‘6

 Many CEOs are concerned that their organizations have too many projects & initiatives competing for scarce time, attention & resources.
-The demand is for greater focus and prioritization.
+The demand is for more disciplined prioritization.

 ‘Scarcity breeds clarity’ is how Alphabet (Goolge) CEO Sundar Pichai explained the need for focus and prioritization in a memo to employees in June 20227.